 If you are interested in opening a account please contact our accounts team email@example.com.

 If you are unsure please use the Cash on Delivery Option and make a note for us to contact you.

 Delivery options to use:

-You can select from numerous freight options (as below), if you are unsure please feel free to finish your order by using 'Adding to an existing order' and we will contact you to finalise the shipping details.
+You can select from numerous freight options (as below), if you are unsure please feel to give us a call to confirm which freight options will work for your location.

 Just a note on the Free Delivery in SEQLD option, you may still fall out of our regular runs for instance our trucks do not make it to Toowoomba so we will organise another option with you.